Alexrsnchz/mobelia-api/README.md

 # 🛋 Möbelia - API

-A RESTful API built with Spring Boot for Möbelia, serving as the backend that provides data to the application.
+A RESTful API built with Spring Boot for Möbelia, serving as the backend that provides all the data to the application.

 ## ⚙️ Features